Bidets are no longer new inventions. In fact, the first bidet was designed more than 300 years ago (Link), in the 1700’s.

 There are several benefits to getting a bidet installed in your toilet.
-You end up saving a lot of money on toilet paper over the years.
+You end up saving a lot of money on toilet paper over time.
 A bidet also contributes to better hygiene in the bathroom.

 What Do You Need To Clean A Bidet?